EnchantmentEngine/EnchantmentEngine/README.md

 - We expect contributors and community members to follow our [Code of Conduct](CODE_OF_CONDUCT.md).
 - See the **[Contributing Guide](CONTRIBUTING.md)** and corresponding [wiki entry](https://github.com/ir-engine/ir-engine/wiki/Testing-&-Contributing) for more details.
-- Version numbering of the Napster Engine monorepo follows the [Semantic versioning](http://semver.org/) approach.
+- Version numbering of the Enchantment Engine monorepo follows the [Semantic versioning](http://semver.org/) approach.
 - We use the [Prettier.io](https://prettier.io/) formatter for our code style.
 - [Standard Readme](https://github.com/RichardLitt/standard-readme) for the README structure.